Kinetic instability and superconductivity in Li$_2$AuH$_6$ and Li$_2$AgH$_6$ at ambient pressure: Convergence of calculation

 \section{Convergence of calculation}

-In this section, we test the convergence of our SPIA calculation with respect to the plane-wave energy cutoff, the $\boldsymbol{k}$-grid density of the supercell, and the PIMD simulation period.
-As shown in Fig.~\ref{fig:convergence}, a plane-wave energy cutoff of 225~eV, a $3\times3\times3$ $\boldsymbol{k}$-point grid of the supercell, and a 1~ps simulation after equilibrium is sufficient to obtain a converged $T_c$ for Li$_2$AuH$_6$.
+In this section, we first test the convergence of our SPIA calculation with respect to the plane-wave energy cutoff, the $\boldsymbol{k}$-grid density of the supercell, and the PIMD simulation period.
+As shown in Figs.~\ref{fig:convergence}(a) to \ref{fig:convergence}(c), a plane-wave energy cutoff of 225~eV, a $3\times3\times3$ $\boldsymbol{k}$-point grid of the supercell, and a 1~ps simulation after equilibrium is sufficient to obtain a converged $T_c$ for Li$_2$AuH$_6$.

+To test the convergence with respect to bead numbers in PIMD, we perform PIMD and SPIA calculations for Li$_2$AuH$_6$ in a smaller $2\times2\times2$ supercell using 16 and 24 beads, respectively.
+As shown in Fig.~\ref{fig:convergence}(d), the resulting EPC parameters are close, and the $T_c$ values differ by approximately 1~K. This indicates that a bead number of 16 is sufficient for achieving convergence in our calculations.

+To explore the physical state of Li$_2$AuH$_6$ at lower temperatures, we perform a PIMD simulation in the $2\times2\times2$ supercell using 16 beads at 50~K. As shown in Fig.~\ref{fig:PIMD_50K}, the same hydrogen sublattice collapse, hydrogen diffusion, and hydrogen dimerization are clearly observed.
+These structural features lead to a low DOS at the Fermi level, consistent with our prediction of a $T_c$ well below 80~K.